 If cutting your skincare routine down by one step wasn’t enough, try Allie UV protection BB cream.
 You can also get Allie face powder and eyeliner, but these don’t claim any sun protection.
 The eyeliner’s waterproof, at least.

 Yep, that’s the name of the sunscreen range Menturm makes.
 Sun Bears.
 They’re here to keep you super protected, by a strong sunscreen formula.
 These mini yet potent milky formulas are designed for anyone planning an outdoor activity.
 As long as it doesn’t involve coral reefs.

 It’s strong, but gentle.
 A little bit goes a long way, so don’t be fooled by the bottle sizes.
 Some of the sunscreens have a light fruity/citrus scent, and there’s a version for sensitive skin.

 Unusually for a sunscreen range – but reassuringly for a sunscreen range – the Sun Bears lineup includes aloe aftersun lotion.

 Wait, is Nivea Japanese?
 Doesn’t matter.
 Considering its popularity in Japan, Nivea Sun deserves a mention here.

 Anyone who’s used Nivea products before should know to expect some substantial cream sunscreens.
 They’re popular for use on the body, but might be a bit rich for the face.

 Have a lovely, lobster-free summer

 Stay safe and not bright red this summer.
 Order quality, effective Japanese sunscreen via DEJAPAN.
-If you’ve got questions about having sunscreen shipped internationally from Japan, send us an email first.
+If you’ve got questions about having sunscreen shipped internationally from Japan, including any concerns about alcohol content, send us an email first.